 sedated and restrained nobody bothered to discuss his treatment with me.

 3. Violation of the “Minimal Restraints Act.”

 Only the doctor in charge can order physical restraints and they are

-permission for this.
-Josh was physically restrained the whole time he
+the whole time and he was restrained the whole time he was sedated.

 keeping him physically and chemically restrained for over 4 days is